Dansby Swanson Player Props: Cubs vs. Rays

 Rays Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Rays pitching staff ranks 23rd in MLB.
+- The Rays pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Rays' 3.80 team ERA ranks eighth among all MLB pitching staffs.
+- The Rays have the sixth-ranked team ERA across all league pitching staffs (3.74).

 © 2023 Data Skrive.
 All rights reserved.